openlab-at-city-tech/openlab/wp-content/plugins/mappress-google-maps-for-wordpress/readme.txt

 == Changelog ==

+= 2.96.3 =
+* Fixed: error with filter for empty taxonomy (with no terms)

+= 2.96.2 =
+* Fixed: version error

+= 2.96 =
+* Added: OpenFreeMaps (OFM) GL maps, a better looking default instead of OpenStreetMaps (OSM) raster tiles
+* Added: for mashups, empty filters now default to only the 'include' terms or post types
+* Added: dropdown slug search for filters
+* Changed: new styled maps component, including support for OFM
+* Fixed: selecting specific post types was not possible in post types filter
+* Fixed: resetting post types filter uses only default post types

 = 2.95.12 =
 * Changed: save options when tileservice changes
 * Changed: allow 'lon' as synonym for 'lng' when importing